ophirhan/cnsr-vlc-viewer-addon/README.md

 ## How To Contribute?

-Changing and pushing to the main branch is not possible, in order to contribute to our code you'll need to:
+If you are not an approved collaborator, changing and pushing to the main branch is not possible, in order to contribute to our code you'll need to:

 1. Fork this repo.
 2. Work on a new local branch.